kamilnieweglowski/FootballMatches.WebAPI/README.md

 You can use it for getting, adding, editing and deleting players, teams, matches, lineups and stadiums (I've decided to extend the first model a little to make it a bit closer to reality).

 DB was created using Code First approach.
-In the project I've used Bogus ver.34.0.1 for generating some dummy initial data and Sqlite db.
+In the project I've used Sqlite db and Bogus ver.34.0.1 for generating some dummy initial data.

 Diagram for the db: